bryanapperson/swiss_tournament/README.md

 `git checkout multi-tournament`

-* For the latest version use master branch.
+For the latest version use the `master` branch.

 ### Starting the Vagrant instance